Bern in the springtime

 Cycling – be it battery or muscle powered – perfectly combines exploring the region’s varied landscapes, discovering charming places along the way, getting active and enjoying the moment.
 The icing on the cake: the pleasant spring temperatures that let you enjoy the ride to the fullest.
 Discover the beauty of Bern on the ten Highlight Routes for e-bikes and on diverse cycling trails.

-The ideal companion on every bike ride – and in general – is the bike-themed “Velööle” t-shirt from our web shop.
+The ideal companion on every bike ride – and in general – is the bike-themed “Velööle” t-shirt and -socks from our web shop.
 Get yours now!

 Springtime events